haskell-serbia/tutorials/dependent_types.md

 ## Lambda Cube

 [Lambda Cube](https://en.wikipedia.org/wiki/Lambda_cube) is the term from Type Theory and Math Logic.
 It builds on top of lambda calculus defining all possible type systems and each axes is the new abstraction.
-So going in some order from simple to more complex systems we arrive to what every programming language has :
+So going in some order from simple to more complex systems we first arrive to what every programming language has :

 **Values depending on values** (_functions_)
 - This simply means that you have some sort of relation between variables if they are used in terms of each other.